TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 > * Pyeongchon region: Cluster created on December 24, 2020 or later

 <a id="admission-controller"></a>

 ### Admission Controller plugin { #admission-controller }
 The admission controller can intercept a Kubernetes API server request and change objects or deny the request.
-See [Admission Controller]( https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) for more information about the admission controller.
+See [Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) for more information about the admission controller.
 For usage examples of the admission controller, see [Admission Controller Guide](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/).

 The type of plugin applied to the admission controller varies depending on the cluster version and the time of cluster creation.
 For more information, see the list of plugins available depending on the time of cluster creation by region.

 <a id="admission-controller-v11913-or-earlier"></a>
 #### v1.19.13 or earlier
-The following applies to clusters created on February 22, 2021 or earlier for the Pangyo region and clusters created on February 17, 2021 or earlier for the Pyeongchon region.
+The following applies to clusters created on February 22, 2021, or earlier for the Pangyo region and clusters created on February 17, 2021, or earlier for the Pyeongchon region.

 * DefaultStorageClass
 * DefaultTolerationSeconds